-Mr. Wes Roberts, P.Eng., an independent member of the technical committee of the Company, is the “qualified person” under NI 43-101 who reviewed and approved the technical information included on the website
+Mr. Wes Roberts, P.Eng., a member of the technical committee of the Company, is the “qualified person” under NI 43-101 who reviewed and approved the technical information included on the website.

 Sigma’s properties are located in Brazil’s Minas Gerais State, a mining-friendly state, in the municipalities of Araçuaí and Itinga.
 They are approximately 450km northeast of the state capital, Belo Horizonte.
 The company holds 27 mineral rights in four properties spread over 191km2, or over 19,000 hectares, which include nine past-producing lithium mines.